• Record high water levels on both Lake Erie and Lake St. Clair

 Shoreline residents need to pay attention as local conditions change and prepare accordingly.

-Please contact your local municipality should unexpected flooding and/or erosion events occur that may impact roadways and other public infrastructure.
+Please contact your local municipality should flooding and/or erosion events occur that may impact roadways and other public infrastructure.

 More importantly, people need to keep themselves safe.
 Should an event occur, people should take extra caution and avoid the shoreline and any waterways with elevated water levels.
 The waves on the lakes can be strong, and the shoreline and the banks of waterways can be slippery and unstable.
 There could also be hazardous debris within the waves and water which could be thrown onto the shoreline.
 Standing water can also present unseen hazards.
 Children and animals should be kept away from the water.